LiuWeier19/PD-pBTE/README.md

 # PD-pBTE
-The repository contains four code examples for validating the correctness of a Peridynamic model for steady-state phonon heat transport of phonon Boltzmann transport equation.
+The repository contains four code examples to reproduce part of the numerical experiments presented in the paper '[Peridynamic modeling for multiscale heat transport of the phonon Boltzmann transport equation](https://www.sciencedirect.com/science/article/abs/pii/S0010465524000808)'.